selectel/terraform-provider-selectel/website/docs/r/cloudbackup_plan_v2.html.markdown

 * `schedule_pattern` - (Optional) Backup scheduling pattern.
 The default value is `0 0 * * *`.

-* `resources` - (Required) List of resources included in the plan.
-Each resource block supports the following:
+* `resources` - (Required) List of resources to back up according to the backup plan.
+The only available type of resources is a volume.
+You can add multiple volumes – each volume in a separate block.

   * `resource` - (Required) List of resource objects:
     * `id` - (Required) UUID of the backed up resource.